-On May 1, 2018, the Company entered into an Amended and Restated Master Services Agreement (“Service Agreement”) with a different clinical research organization (“CRO”), pursuant to which the CRO will perform certain services related to the management and execution of certain clinical trials involving the Company’s lead product candidate, RP-G28.
-The Services Agreement supersedes the Master Service Agreement, dated August 30, 2016, by and between the Company and the CRO.
+In May 2018, Ritter entered into an Amended and Restated Master Services Agreement (“Service Agreement”) with a clinical research organization (“CRO”), pursuant to which the CRO agreed to perform certain services related to the management and execution of certain clinical trials involving RP-G28.
+The Services Agreement supersedes the Master Service Agreement, dated August 30, 2016, that Ritter entered into with the CRO.
 The precise services to be performed by the CRO under the Services Agreement will be mutually agreed upon by the parties in writing and set forth in one or more task orders.
-The Company is not obligated to purchase any minimum or specific volume or dollar amount of services under the Services Agreement.
+Ritter is not obligated to purchase any minimum or specific volume or dollar amount of services under the Services Agreement.

-Rent expense, which is recognized on a straight-line basis over the lease term, was approximately $29,000 for the three months ended June 30, 2018 and 2017, and $58,000 for the six months ended June 30, 2018 and 2017 and is recorded in general and administrative expenses in the accompanying unaudited condensed statements of operations.
+Rent expense, which is recognized on a straight-line basis over the lease term, was approximately $29,000 for the three months ended March 31, 2020 and 2019 and is recorded in general and administrative expenses in the accompanying unaudited condensed statements of operations and comprehensive loss.

-The Company is not currently involved in any legal matters arising in the normal course of business.
-From time to time, the Company could become involved in disputes and various litigation matters that arise in the normal course of business, which may relate to our operations or assets.
+From time to time, the Company may be party to legal claims and proceedings that arise in the ordinary course of business, which may relate to our operations or assets.
 These may include disputes and lawsuits related to intellectual property, licensing, contract law and employee relations matters.
 Periodically, the Company reviews the status of significant matters, if any exist, and assesses its potential financial exposure.
 If the potential loss from any claim or legal claim is considered probable and the amount can be estimated, the Company accrues a liability for the estimated loss.
 Legal proceedings are subject to uncertainties, and the outcomes are difficult to predict.
 Because of such uncertainties, accruals are based on the best information available at the time.
 As additional information becomes available, the Company reassesses the potential liability related to pending claims and litigation.
 We do not believe that any individual legal claim or proceeding that is currently pending is material to the Company or that these claims and proceedings in the aggregate are material to the Company.

 The entire disclosure for commitments and contingencies.